-Commercial filming is defined as digital or film recording of a visual image or sound recording by a person, business, or other entity for a market audience, such as for a documentary, television or feature film, advertisement, or similar project.
-Under P.L.
-106-206 all commercial filming requires a permit and is subject to a location fee and cost recovery charges.
+Commercial filming means the film, electronic, magnetic, digital, or other recording of a moving image by a person, business, or other entity for a market audience with the intent of generating income.
+Examples include, but are not limited to, feature film, videography, television broadcast, or documentary, or other similar projects.
+Commercial filming activities may include the advertisement of a product or service, or the use of actors, models, sets, or props.
+Under Public Law 106-206 all commercial filming requires a permit and is subject to a location fee and cost recovery charges.

 Permits are NOT generally required for: